The most suitable printing methods for each material

-The supply chain handles countless products daily whose destination is the linear of the shops.
-Each one of them is packaged and coded to guarantee its protection and its correct identification and traceability.
+Every day, the supply chain handles an infinite number of products destined for the store shelf.
+Each product is packaged and coded to ensure its protection and correct identification and traceability.
 The chosen packaging and the marking solution are fundamental decisions, because just as there is a more suitable material to protect each merchandise, there is a more efficient type of printing for each material.

 Our Thermal Inkjet TJX Series systems, for primary products with water-based, solvent or UVLED inks, and Inkjet APLINK, for secondary products, with oil-based or UVLED (mineral oil-free) inks, offer the best quality print on a wide range of substrates.
 UBS works on customized solutions to perfectly adapt to customer demands.
 Printers integrate easily into any production line, print in high resolution and require little maintenance.